bhargysh/my-prezzos/circe.md

 ```
 1. Defined in local scope, e.g. within an object or file
 2. Defined in an import
-3. Defined in global scope
+3. Defined on a companion object
 ```

-Let's take a closer look at `asJson` now
+Let's take a closer look at how `encodePerson` works

 ---